Meredith, a budding, amateur

 "All I need to do now is to try to capture the perfect photograph."

-Meredith knew that taking a perfect photograph of the rising sun was not necessarily going to be easy.
-She was just learning the secrets of good photography and recalled her instructor's words, "Timing is everything."
+was not necessarily going to be easy.
+She was just learning the secrets of

 "The sun rose so quickly this morning," Meredith thought to herself.
 "I almost missed it.
+With any kind of photography, getting the right lighting is so important!" she reminded herself, as she headed homeward after taking just one photograph of the rising sun.

+"The sun rose so quickly this morning," Meredith thought to herself.
+"I almost missed it.
 With any kind of photography, getting the right lighting is so important!" she reminded herself, as she headed homeward after taking just one photograph of the rising sun.

 "I am going to take another sunrise photograph in the same place tomorrow.
 If necessary, I will capture the sunrise on film every single day, until I get the results that I am looking for."